Great news!!

 Nice guy!

 Still, the story is an indication as to how much times were beginning to change after World War II.
-Indeed, one must wonder if William Dozier might have read this story when preparing for Batman back in 1965.
-Perhaps not, and if that is so, then this story is a very pleasant coincidence indeed!!
+Indeed, one must wonder if William Dozier might have read this story when preparing for Batman back in 1965, and if it influenced the idea of Molly the Mole wearing a Robin outfit.
+Perhaps not, but if that is so, then this story is a very pleasant coincidence indeed!!